standardhealth/cimpl-doc/docs/cimpl6Reference.md

 Abstract:          SimpleQuantLabWithRequiredUnits
 Parent:            SimpleQuantitativeLaboratoryObservation
-Description:       "Laboratory tests that must be reported with units, following the LOINC UNITSREQUIRED field, a Y/N field that indicates that units are required when this LOINC is included as an OBX segment in a HIPAA attachment"
+Description:       "Laboratory tests that must be reported with units."
                    DataValue 1..1
                    DataValue only QuantityWithRequiredUnits
                    DataAbsentReason 0..0